Grammy-award winning singer Albita lights up Cuban version of Carmen

 “I left because I am against ... the communist dictatorship in Cuba ....
 But I believe a lot in Cuban culture, since I was a child ....
 I believe in music and I have invested in it because I feel proud of my culture and of my country,” she said.

-Since then, she has performed around the world, befriended stars such as Madonna and Gianna Versace and released eight albums, two of which have won Grammys.
-(Writing by Matthew Mpoke Bigg Editing by Richard Balmforth)
+Since then, she has performed around the world, befriended stars such as Madonna and Gianni Versace, and released eight albums, two of which have won Grammys.